board member profiles

 Kevin edited two daily newspapers – the Worcester Evening News & the South Wales Argus – during a 32-year career in journalism.
 Since 2017, he has been running his own media, communications & management consultancy, Kevin Ward Media Ltd. The company’s clients include Newport Now BID, Bellavia & Associates, Ellis Lloyd Jones, North Street Bar & Grill and Newport Market.

-A Newport resident since 1989, Kevin is active in a number of business and sporting organisations in paid and voluntary roles.
-He is a board member of Newport City Homes, an elected director of Newport County AFC, a committee member of the City of Newport Business Club, and a director of the Newport Business Against Crime Partnership.
+A Newport resident since 1989, Kevin is active in a number of organisations in paid and voluntary roles.
+He is a board member of Newport City Homes and a director of Newport Against Crime Partnership.
 Kevin has a Masters degree in Business Administration.

 Mike is co-founder and Managing Director of Peopletoo, who deliver substantial strategic and operational change to local government and the NHS.